renproject/darknode-cli/docs/gcp/getting-started-on-gcp.md

 ### How to fix a faulty installation/deploy or reinstall

 You can use the configuration file to fix a registered node that didn't deploy right or doesn't connect.
 Simply deploy another node without registering, then copy the `config.json` file from the faulty installation to the new node installation both locally and remote.
-Locally the file will be located on ```~/.darknode/darknodes/YourNodeName/config.json``` and remotely ```/home/darknode/config.json```
-Once copied the darknode should atuomatically connect.
+Locally the file will be located on `~/.darknode/darknodes/YourNodeName/config.json` and remotely `/home/darknode/config.json`.
+Once copied, the node and CLI should automatically connect.